knative-extensions/net-kourier/README.md

 kubectl create secret tls ${CERT_NAME} --key ${KEY_FILE} --cert ${CERT_FILE}
 ```

-Add the following env vars to 3scale-Kourier in the "kourier" container :
+Add the following env vars to net-kourier-controller in the "kourier" container :

 ```
 CERTS_SECRET_NAMESPACE: ${NAMESPACES_WHERE_THE_SECRET_HAS_BEEN_CREATED}